Keratoconus

 Coping

-Being diagnosed with an eye condition can be very upsetting.
-You may find that you are worried about the future and how you will manage with a change in your vision.
+Being diagnosed with keratoconus can be very upsetting.
+It’s normal to find yourself worrying about the future and how you will cope.
 We’re here to support you every step of the way, and to answer any questions you may have – just get in touch with our Sight Loss Advice Service

-Having keratoconus can mean your sight is variable from day to day or even within the same day.
-When your vision is reduced, you may find some tasks, such as reading written text, are made easier by making things bigger and bolder.
-Using contrasting colours can also help, for example, when making the edges of steps stand out.
-You’ll be more comfortable too, if the lighting around you and the devices you’re using are not causing you glare.
+Having keratoconus can mean your sight is variable from day to day.
+It may even vary within the same day.
+You may find some tasks, such as reading written text, are made easier by making things bigger and bolder.
+Using contrasting colours can also help to make some things stand out.
+You’ll be more comfortable if your environment causes you minimal glare.
+This can involve the lighting around you and the devices you’re using.

-You can also find out tips for making the most of your sight by downloading our booklet:
+You can find out tips for making the most of your sight by downloading our booklet:

 Useful contacts

-UK Keratoconus Self Help and Support Association is a registered charity that works to raise awareness of keratoconus, as well as providing information and support for people in the UK affected by the condition.
+UK Keratoconus Self Help and Support Association is a registered charity that works to raise awareness of keratoconus.
+They can provide information, factsheets and peer support for people in the UK who are living with the condition.